 Price History:

-Details:âThe âbestâ students are curious risk-takers who make connections across disciplines.
-By following those instinctsârather than simply chasing âsuccessââthe best students achieved itâŠA wonderful exploration of excellence.ââFortuneâSkillfully weaves together some of the best research about effective learning strategies with moving stories about remarkable life-long learners.
-Some of them had great teachers.
-But most of them succeed because of what they did for themselves.ââThomas Luxon, Dartmouth CollegeâWe are always telling students to âfind their passion.â Now we have a book that looks at how that happensâŠKen Bain can really tell a storyâŠit is very rare for a book based upon research to be such a compelling read.ââJosĂ© Antonio Bowen, Southern Methodist UniversityCombining academic research on learning and motivation with insights drawn from interviews with people who have won Nobel Prizes, Emmys, or otherwise led lives of meaning and accomplishment, Ken Bain identifies the key attitudes that distinguish the best college students from their peers.
+it is very rare for a book based upon research to be such a compelling read.”—JosĂ© Antonio Bowen, Southern Methodist UniversityCombining academic research on learning and motivation with insights drawn from interviews with people who have won Nobel Prizes, Emmys, or otherwise led lives of meaning and accomplishment, Ken Bain identifies the key attitudes that distinguish the best college students from their peers.
 Most start out with a belief that intelligence and ability are expandable, not fixed.
 This leads them to make connections across disciplines and to find ways of reconceiving problems rather than simply looking for the right answer.
 Intrinsically motivated by their own sense of purpose, they are not overly impressed with conventional notions of success.
 The best students study in small bites, focus more on concept than procedure, and work collaboratively, getting friends to test them on their knowledge.
-They donât achieve success by making success their goalâwhen it comes, it is a byproduct of following their intellectual curiosity, solving useful problems, and taking risks to learn and grow.
+They don’t achieve success by making success their goal—when it comes, it is a byproduct of following their intellectual curiosity, solving useful problems, and taking risks to learn and grow.

 Price now: